Sam-app/Speech-Commanded-Media-Player/README.md

 # My-Media-Player for windows

--This  Demo is for College Assessment
+-This  Demo made for College Assessment
-- check your .Net famework  is compitable

-To use speech command use those grammers
+To use speech command use those speech commands

  "open file " = > to open file

- "play next or next " => play next media
+ "play next or next " => to play next song

- "play previous or previous  " to play previous media
+ "play previous or previous  " to play previous song

- N.B there are  System.InvalidOperationException when you try use speech command before the current speech recognition is progressing
+ N.B there are  System.InvalidOperationException when you try use asynchronous speech command